 The Pacific Ocean Painting

-I saw an amazing painting of an old mans face in the water, which is called Portrait of My Father by Stephen J. Kaltenbach
+I saw a fantastic painting of an old mans face in the water, which is called Portrait of My Father by Stephen J. Kaltenbach.

 I saw a recreation of the hot dog stand that used to be in LA.

-I saw a beautiful painting of Yosemite Valley, which was mainly crazy because there is no road in the painting.
+I saw a beautiful painting of Yosemite Valley, which was unique because there is no road in the painting.
 I can’t even imagine seeing that area before there was a road, it must have been mind-blowing.
-This painting is called Great Canyon of the Sierra by Thomas Hill.
+This painting is called the Great Canyon of the Sierra by Thomas Hill.

-From here I headed into the old house part of the museum, and it immediately became my favorite.
-This old mansion was so lavish and beautiful that every room was better than the last.
-The great hall with its hole in the floor is both beautiful from the third floor and the second as you can see below.
+From here, I headed into the old house part of the museum, and it immediately became my favorite.
+This former mansion was so lavish and beautiful that every room was better than the last.
+The great hall with its hole in the floor is both fascinating from the third floor and the second as you can see below.